GogiPuttar/adityanairswebsite.github.io/_posts/2023-04-24-LeggedRobotsForObjectManipulation.md

 ## Personal Motivation

 While writing my bachelor's thesis as a visiting researcher at [MARMot Lab](https://marmotlab.org/), I undertook various additional projects exploring legged robots.
 Some of these entailed investigating their ability to perform useful manipulation tasks with minimal augmentation to their mechanical design.
-Since there are many possibile ways of implementing such an idea, I searched for a coherent account of this manipulation technique and was disappointed when I was unable to find one.
-Since our labs consisted of people with individual expertise in various segments of this topic, we decided to put our heads together and create such a resource by organizing community's existing body of work, and highlighting interesting avenues for future research.
+Since there are many possibile ways of implementing such an idea, I searched for a coherent account for this manipulation technique and was disappointed when I was unable to find one.
+Since our labs consisted of people with individual expertise in various segments of this topic, we decided to put our heads together and create such a resource by organizing the community's existing body of work, and highlighting interesting avenues for future research.

 <br>

 ## Acknowledgements

 This was a product of the combined effort of Yifeng Gong, Ge Sun, Aditya Bidwai, Raghuram, and myself.
-While it was truly pleasure to work with them, I also learned a lot about writing meaningful research from them in my first such endeavour.
+It was truly a pleasure to work with them, and I also learned a lot about writing meaningful research in my first such endeavour.
 The support and invaluable advice from our advisors: [Dr. Guillaume Sartoretti](https://www.sartoretti.science/) and Dr. Kathryn Daltorio was paramount in making this a great experience.
 Thanks Guillaume, for seeing the potential in my writing `:)`
 <br>